Mu ren zhuang

-Mu ren zhuang (木人桩 (Mù Rén Zhuāng, Wooden Man Post)) or Mook Yan Jong (also known as The Wing-Chun Dummy or simply The Wooden Dummy internationally), is a training tool used in various styles of Chinese martial arts, most notably that of Wing Chun and other kung fu styles of Southern China.
+Mu ren zhuang (木人桩 (Mù Rén Zhuāng, Wooden Man Post)) or Cantonese: Muk Yan Chong (also known as The Wing-Chun Dummy or simply The Wooden Dummy internationally), is a training tool used in various styles of Chinese martial arts, most notably that of Wing Chun and other kung fu styles of Southern China.
 Traditionally made from wood, the dummies are now also made from synthetic materials such as steel and plastic.